Environmental Challenges and Open Science: online course by ENERGYTRAN

 FIMAR is, in fact, a key opportunity for companies and professionals, as well as a great chance for marine and coastal researchers and experts to communicate the importance of these ecosystems to the general public.

-The last edition counted 80,000 to 100,000 visitors, mainly citizens from Las Palmas de Gran Canaria, but also tourists and people from other regions of Spain and Europe.
+The last edition counted more than 10,000-15,000 visitors, mainly citizens from Las Palmas de Gran Canaria, but also tourists and people from other regions of Spain and Europe.

 LifeWatch ERIC and ULPGC-ECOAQUA will contribute to the programme and engage with its participants at their exhibition booth.
 The initiative will highlight the activities carried out in the Macaronesia DA in the framework of the project Marine SABRES, with a special focus on the marine biological corridor between the Azores, Madeira and Canary archipelagos, as well as ecotourism best practices that partners aimed to promote in this area to foster a sustainable blue economy.